eloraiby/delaunay/README.md

 - `LOOSE_PREDICATE` : Use `EPSILON` defined in `delaunay.c` (less prone to error than `FAST_PREDICATE`)
 - `EXACT_PREDICATE` : Use exact predicates.

+Also the `USE_DOUBLE` is defined to true as double numbers decrease floating point errors.
+Comment it to use floating point.
+Note however that using `EXACT_PREDICATE` will automatically define it, if it's not already defined.

 ### Examples
 ![random](https://github.com/eloraiby/delaunay/raw/master/images/random.png)